Special Information

 The BYOD program enables students to bring their own laptop to school for the purpose of learning.
 This program allows for diverse and flexible learning skills to be developed in and out of the classroom.

-Download the Agreement
+Download the Agreements

 As with any program, we are dependent on collaboration and communication with parents to continue the success of the BYOD program.
-If you have queries or questions about the BYOD program please do not hesitate to contact us.
+If you have queries or questions about the BYOD program, please do not hesitate to contact us.

 Summary of Requirements